Probabilistic-ML/lecture-notes/_sources/01_fund/03_bayes/02_bayesianinference.md

     $$p(\mathcal{D}) = \int p(\mathcal{D}~|~\theta)~p(\theta)~d\theta$$

   In the coin toss example, it turned out that the posterior distribution is again a beta distribution.
+Thus, the prior was chosen such that its combination with the likelihood in Bayes' theorem yields a posterior which is from the same family of probability distributions.
+As mentioned before, this kind of prior is called **conjugate prior**.
+A table of conjugate priors for many likelihoods can be found on [Wikipedia](https://en.wikipedia.org/wiki/Conjugate_prior#Table_of_conjugate_distributions).

 The prior as well as the positrior distribution can be used to make probabilistic predicitions about the distribution of new data points.
 The **prior predictive distribution** is given by